mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/managing-nodes/index.md

 If your cluster was provisioned manually, please follow the steps in [Adding Nodes to an On-Premise Cluster](#adding-nodes-to-an-on-premise-cluster)

 **NOTE** This process should only be applied on healthy clusters.
-If you're attempting to recover from a node failure, please see [Recovering from Node Failure][node_failure_recovery] instead.
+If you're attempting to recover from a node failure, please see [Replace a Failed Node][replace-failed-node] instead.

 After the initial provisioning of a cluster, the same `konvoy` tools can be used to add nodes.